 As we have detailed here before, Google Images, as a search engine, is massive as is its reach.
 Google Image Search is now used by more people, for search purposes, than YouTube or Bing.
 This is especially true of searching shoppers.

 After all, it is a lot easier to search for an image of the kinds of jeans you are looking for than it is wading through a ton of search results and text copy.
 And that is exactly what an increasing number of shoppers do, especially if they are planning to make an online purchase.

 So, if image SEO for e-commerce is so important, why haven’t you heard about it more often?
 Simply because it’s not as commonly understood as text SEO.
 And because it can be time-consuming to go back through dozens of (or more) product images to optimize them.
 But the effort pays off.
 Specially now with the on the set of AI image generator, you can easily build a lot of images and even add details in images for which you needed a designer in the past.

 Changes to Google Image search over the last few years have made it even more valuable to e-commerce concerns.
 Take a look at a typical Google Image product search for a Batman t-shirt.
 Right from search by clicking on an image, a shopper can see the price of this t-shirt and whether it is currently in stock.
 Better still, clicking on the image again will take them directly to the product page they can purchase it from.

 This is not just useful for clothing.
 Here’s a search for flower vase:

 And the same thing is seen in a Google Image search for almost any product.
+For example, this ZomaSleep product page is ranking for the ‘body pillow’ keyword with image SEO.
 Furthermore, an optimized for image SEO listing from a small company can rank next to, or even ahead of, e-commerce giants like Amazon, something that is much harder in standard text results.

 How Google Image Search Works